-Category 110 OUTSTANDING STUNT COORDINATION FOR A COMEDY SERIES OR VARIETY PROGRAM

-Emmy to credited stunt coordinator or supervising stunt coordinator
+Category 108 OUTSTANDING STUNT COORDINATION FOR COMEDY PROGRAMMING Emmy to credited stunt coordinator or supervising stunt coordinator

-For a series body of work during the current eligibility year that meets the program eligibility requirements for Comedy Series, Talk Series, Scripted Variety Series or Variety Specials.
-(Excludes documentary, nonfiction, and reality programming.)
+For a series body of work during the current eligibility year where the program content is primarily comedic.
+(Excludes reality programming.)

 Entries are limited to one entrant.